Know About The Amazing Tulsi Herb Benefits

 Experiments have shown that tulsi may help manage bacterial infections such as urinary tract infections, skin and wound infections, fever, acne etc.

 In another study holy basil oil was tested in trials as an antibacterial treatment for acne.
 It was found that tulsi is helpful in decreasing the inflammation associated with acne.
-Though, using holy basil with aloe vera gel, leads to an increase in acne due to the synergistic effect of these agents.
+Though using holy basil with aloe vera gel leads to an increase in acne due to the synergistic effect of these agents3.

-Tulsi’s unique combination of antibacterial antioxidant, anti-inflammatory, and analgesic activities also make it useful in wound healing.
-Tulsi has also been shown to have anti-ulcer and ulcer-healing activity
+Tulsi’s unique combination of antibacterial, antioxidant, anti-inflammatory, and analgesic activities also makes it useful in wound healing.
+Tulsi has also been shown to have anti-ulcer and ulcer-healing activity3

 Reduction of fasting blood sugar was observed with the addition of Ocimum sanctum leaf powder to the diet of diabetic rats; uronic acid and total amino acids were also reduced.9